kfields/badwing/README.md

         python main.py

 ## Controls
-AWSD + cursor keys.
+WASD + cursor keys.
 Press up to do an Ollie! :)